rohanLuigi/JuliaGenBook/README.md

-# JuliaQuant
+#Introduction to Julia for Statistical Genetics
-Introduction to Julia for Quantitative Genetics
+Interactive Jupyter notebook